 You cannot transfer credit for study abroad earned through the 12-College Exchange, even if one of the host schools runs a study abroad program.

-If you decide not to accept an offer from a host college on the exchange, you must notify the college and Smith in writing.
+If you decide not to accept an offer from a host college on the exchange, you must notify the host college and Smith in writing.

 If you decide to study on the exchange and then change your mind after signing the confirmation form, you can only return to Smith to earn credit or take a personal leave of absence.
 You may not study elsewhere and transfer credit.